Chemotherapy for ALL

 - You will have several cycles of high-dose chemotherapy over 6–12 months.

-- The type of chemotherapy drugs you are offered will depend on your risk of recurrence.
+- The type of chemotherapy drugs you are offered will depend on your risk of relapse.

 - Depending on the types of drugs used, you will either visit the hospital for treatment as an outpatient or stay in hospital for several nights.

-- If your chance of recurrence is high, you may be offered further induction chemotherapy or a stem cell transplant
+- If your chance of relapse is high, you may be offered further induction chemotherapy or a stem cell transplant

 - The aim is to increase how long you are in remission and prevent the leukaemia from coming back.